Spectavi/Spectr/README.md

 ---

 **Spectr** is a terminal-based algorithmic trading terminal.
 It supports live-monitoring w/ algo-based auto-trading and historical backtesting via Backtrader.
 Supports Robinhood, Alpaca, and FMP.
-Multi-stock scanning and OpenAI integration are coming soon.
+Scan as many stocks as your CPU allows.

 ![Example GIF](src/spectr/res/example_features.gif)